 In most cases, an expired card shouldn’t shock the user at the wrong time as banks follow a policy of sending new cards to their clients a month before the expiration of their previous card.
 But if you haven’t checked your mailbox for more than a month, this shock can become a reality for you.

 If your debit card declined because it is expired, you have to switch the payment method for this transaction.

 Although it’s rare, debit cards can get damaged.
 There are a few reasons that can render your card unusable.
 Sometimes a small act of letting your card near a strong magnetic field can damage your card.

 You may also lose it if it breaks or folds under pressure.
 Even snatching your card out of an ATM forcefully can destroy the information your card stores.

 Unfortunately, once a card is damaged, you cannot use it and your only option is to request a new card from the bank.

 For this transaction, please switch the payment methods to either cash or a different card.

-If you are doing nothing wrong with delivering the information and your card is usable in every possible aspect, suspicion from the bank can be a reason for this decline.
+If you are doing nothing wrong with delivering the information and your card is usable in every possible aspect, suspicion from the bank can be a reason for this debit card declined.